m-mokaya/retromix/README.md

 # Template-Free & Template-based integration for reaction space exploration 🧪

+This is the code necessary to reproduce the work described in {link to paper}.

 ## Overview
 This project extends [AiZynthFinder](https://github.com/MolecularAI/aizynthfinder) to effectively explore reaction space through the integration of template-free approaches with template-based tools.
 For more details on our research, please refer to [paper link].